hleveillegauvin/weather/README.md

 ### Installing the weather tool

-To install the weather tool, simply type the following commands in a terminal:
+To install the weather tool, simply type the following commands in a terminal.
+First, assemble the city.list file:

 ```
 cd weather/weather-tool